sayonika02/Custom-Unix-Shell/instructions/03_builtin_commands.md

   `Incorrect usage of cd.
 Correct format: cd | cd directory\n`.
 - If the home environment variable is not set when the user types `cd` with no arguments, print the error message `cd: HOME not set\n`.
-- If the specified directory does not exist or is not a directory, print the error message `cd: No such file or directory\n`.
-This can be done with `perror("cd")` to include the system error message.
+- If the specified directory does not exist or is not a directory, print the error message using `perror("cd")`.
+This will include the system error message. (e.g., `cd: No such file or directory`).

 --------------------------------------------------------------------------------